The Best Pizza in Every State

 via tripadvisor.com

-You’ll definitely want to show up hungry for a meal at Impellizzeri’s, the restaurant that coined “Louisville style” pizza.
-As soon as your pie is brought to the table, overflowing with cheese, cheese, and well, more cheese, you’ll understand exactly what that style entails—it’s essentially double layers of cheese and toppings.
+You’ll definitely want to show up hungry for a meal at Impellizzeri’s, the restaurant that coined “Louisville-style” pizza.
+As soon as your pie is brought to the table, overflowing with cheese, cheese and, well, more cheese, you’ll understand exactly what that fast-food fact entails—it’s essentially double layers of cheese and toppings.
 Two pizzas in one pizza?
 Yes, please.
-That’s a fast food fact we can get behind.

 pizza-domenica-offers